vanelslander-ecology/PredictiveEcology.org/_posts/2016-07-04-How-to-start-using-a-HPC-cluster.md

 git pull
 ```

 ## Start R

 From the prompt, start R

 ```bash
 R
 ```

-Prepare your R for what you will need, i.e., install some packages.
-In the case here, we are loading a simulation package, SpaDES, which has a lot of dependencies and can take a while.
+Prepare your R for what you will need, *i.e.*, install some packages.
+In the case here, we are loading a simulation package, `SpaDES`, which has a lot of dependencies and can take a while.

 ```r
 # From within R, install necessary packages